fabiolamariapina/100-days-of-code/log.md

 **Thoughts**
 For day 28 of 100 days of code, I went back to working on my apps, specifically Makeup Organizer.
 I realized I was focusing too much on learning new skills and neglecting the projects I want to perfect.
 I created my footer component and tried out styled-components.
 Styled components were a little tricky for me, but this article helped me fully understand them: https://www.edwardbeazer.com/how-to-add-hover-events-to-any-react-component/.
 I can honestly say that styled-components make my life so much easier and I am never going back to doing all my styling in a separate CSS file.
 My code is much cleaner and I can actually read it this time around.

+### Day 29: January 15, 2021

+**Thoughts**
+Courses I focused on today:

+- GraphQL- A Primer
+  - A basic overview of GraphQL, a technology similar to REST that specifies how clients react with servers.
+Many frontend engineer and developer roles require this skill, which is why I decided to start learning it.
+GraphQL operations follows a CRUD like structure: queries are responsible for retrieving and mutations, where the existing schema is changes, are responsible for creeating, updating, and deleting.
+REST and GraphQL both support different HTTP methods usch as GET and POST.
+GrapphQL, unlike REST, is not resource based, but schema based.
+Every operation is fully described in a schema file.
+GraphQL is best used for multiple clients who ask for different subsets of data.
+- Webpack 5 Fundamentals
+  - I set up and installed Webpack 5.
+Webpack is another skill I keep seeing in job descriptions so I decided to take this course to learn more about it.